cogentcore/cogentcore.github.io/content/blog/-2024-07-22-initial-release.md

 author = ["Kai O'Reilly", "Randy O'Reilly"]
 +++

 Today we are announcing the initial public release of the Cogent Core GUI framework.
-Cogent Core prioritizes the ability to Code Once, Run Everywhere (Core).
-You are reading this blog in a Cogent Core app running on the web via wasm (web assembly).
+Cogent Core prioritizes the ability to code once, run everywhere (core).
+You are reading this blog in a Cogent Core app running on the web via [wasm](https://en.wikipedia.org/wiki/WebAssembly) (web assembly).
 The same code can run on macOS, Windows, Linux, iOS, Android, and the web, through a command line tool that manages all the details for running and building apps for each platform.

 Cogent Core is written in [Go](https://go.dev), and inherits many of the best features from this language and its associated ecosystem.
 Go code is simple, easy to read and write, and emphasizes a minimalist approach without the extra syntax and boilerplate that clutters other languages.